Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the RI Guidelines (RI Family Court Admin Order 2018-02).
-Updated for 2026.
+Methodology: Income Shares model per RI Guidelines (RI Family Court Admin Order 2023-02).